Einstein12345/JSH/README.md

   - JSH will create a file "module.lst" that contains a list of all modules on the system
   - JSH will create a directory "JSH" in /var/log to log all errors to
-  - JSH will create a directory "config" in / on linux that contains configuration files -(If / is inaccessible, a folder JSH will be created in the home directory containing all necessary files)
+  - JSH will create a directory "config" in / on linux that contains configuration files
+    - (If / is inaccessible, a folder JSH will be created in the home directory containing all necessary files)

 Will JSH replace my current shell?